 IBM Cloud Portal Deployment

-- We have updated the process for deploying to IBM Cloud Portal - see IBM Cloud to see the new process.
+- We have updated the process for deploying to IBM Cloud Portal (for details on the new process, see IBM Cloud).

 - We have also added the ability to manage IBM Cloud Portal Cloud Foundry Marketplace services from within the Mendix Developer Portal.

 - We implemented a number of improvements to enable Mendix Support to provide better support if there are deployment issues

 November 7th, 2019